xsreality/abstractness-instability-calculator/README.md

 It follows the principles of Spring Modulith by analyzing only top-level packages at the same level as the `@SpringBootApplication` annotated class.
 These packages are expected to be functional layers rather than technical layers (controller, services, repositories etc.).

+A [Nix Flake](#nix-flake) is provided to help build on systems with outdated java and maven installations.

 ![screenshot](https://github.com/user-attachments/assets/5e84eb27-04d6-475c-8a9b-97b36d649ed6)

 ## Features